awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 The example policy includes a single statement with the following elements:
 + `Effect` – Specify `Allow` to grant access to the DB instance\.
 If you don't explicitly allow access, then access is denied by default\.
-+ `Action` – Specify `rds-db:connect` to allow connection to the DB instance\.
++ `Action` – Specify `rds-db:connect` to allow connections to the DB instance\.
 + `Resource` – Specify an Amazon Resource Name \(ARN\) that describes one database account in one DB instance\.
 The ARN format is as follows\.

   ```
-  arn:aws:rds-db:region:account-id:dbuser:dbi-resource-id/db-user-name
+  arn:aws:rds-db:region:account-id:dbuser:DbiResourceId/db-user-name
   ```

-  In this format, the following are so:
+  In this format, replace the following:
-  + `region` is the AWS Region for the Amazon RDS DB instance\.
+  + `region` is the AWS Region for the DB instance\.
 In the example policy, the AWS Region is `us-east-2`\.
   + `account-id` is the AWS account number for the DB instance\.
 In the example policy, the account number is `1234567890`\.
-  + `dbi-resource-id` is the identifier for the DB instance\.
+  + `DbiResourceId` is the identifier for the DB instance\.
 This identifier is unique to an AWS Region and never changes\.
 In the example policy, the identifier is `db-ABCDEFGHIJKL01234`\.

     To find a DB instance resource ID in the AWS Management Console for Amazon RDS, choose the DB instance to see its details\.
 Then choose the **Configuration** tab\.
-The **Resource ID** is shown in the **Configuration Details** section\.
+The **Resource ID** is shown in the **Configuration** section\.

-    Alternatively, you can use the AWS CLI command to list the identifiers and resource IDs for all of your DB instances in the current AWS Region, as shown following\.
+    Alternatively, you can use the AWS CLI command to list the identifiers and resource IDs for all of your DB instance in the current AWS Region, as shown following\.

     ```
-    aws rds describe-db-instances \
+    aws rds describe-db-instances --query "DBInstances[*].[DBInstanceIdentifier,DbiResourceId]"
-        --query "DBInstances[*].[DBInstanceIdentifier,DbiResourceId]"
     ```
   + `db-user-name` is the name of the database account to associate with IAM authentication\.
 In the example policy, the database account is `db_user`\.

 You can construct other ARNs to support various access patterns\.
-The following policy allows access to two different database accounts in a DB instance \.
+The following policy allows access to two different database accounts in a DB instance\.

 ```
  1. {